Fernando Fernández (distiller): Pedro Fernando Fernández takes charge

 In 1880, Pedro F. Fernández, became the owner of the plantation.
 Fernández imported a still from Europe and started to produce rum using the sugar and honey from his land.
-He developed two different formulas for his rums and he used the same barrels which his grandfather had used before, believing that the rum's unique flavor would be contained in these barrels.
+He developed two different formulas for his rums and he used the same barrels as his grandfather, believing that the rum's unique flavor would be contained in these barrels.

 Soon the word spread about Fernandez's rum and many friends and nearby families would visit the Santa Ana Hacienda to "sample" the rum.
 His son went to France to continue his university education; while there he discovered cognac.
 Upon returning to Puerto Rico, he developed a rum recipe that rivaled the best French cognacs.
 People started calling Fernando's rum "Ron del Barrilito" (Rum from the little Barrel).
 In Puerto Rico, families began switching from "brandy" and "cognac", to "Ron del Barrilito".
-Fernández also produced "Alcoholado Santa Ana" which is a product derived from alcohol and eucaliptic leaves and is greenish in color.
+Fernández also produced "Alcoholado Santa Ana" which is a product derived from alcohol and eucalyptus leaves and is greenish in color.
 Unlike pure alcohol, Alcoholado Santa Ana does not sting.
 It is principally used for rub-downs and to refresh the body.